AdBOOST/documentation/_posts/2017-02-26-external-advertiser-accounts.md

 {% include image_tag.html url="/images/MonitoringAccounts.png" alt="Monitoring Accounts" style="" %}

 This number can be obtained from your Facebook Ads interface.
-This interface is accessed by selecting a "Create Adverts" option in your Facebook account.
+This interface is accessed by selecting a <a name="facebookCreateAds"></a> "Create Adverts" option in your Facebook account.

 {% include image_tag.html url="/images/advertiser_accounts/FacebookDashboard.png" alt="Facebook Dashboard" style="" %}